 ‘Shades of Black’ by Nathalie Etoke: An Excerpt

-Translated from the French by Gila Walker
+Translated from the French by Gila Walker.

 Dylann Roof’s flight, after killing nine Black people in a church in Charleston, South Carolina, was short-lived.
 According to the police officers who caught him, the young white supremacist did not resist arrest.
 Roof was calm and silent; he simply complained that he was hungry.
 The men in uniform hastened to feed him.
 They drove him to a Burger King.
 No doubt, the criminal did not deserve to be subjected to a punitive diet.
 Tamir Rice, a Black twelve-year-old who was playing with a toy gun in a City of Cleveland public park, was not entitled to such lenient treatment.
 A police officer simply shot the boy down.

 Roof and Rice are both Americans.
-One was treated with compassion, the other with cruelty.
+One was treated with com- passion, the other with cruelty.
 When a white man commits a mass killing, the media talk of mental illness.
-They try to understand what drove him to put innocent people to death.
-The individual is not reduced to the sum of his deeds.
-He possesses a measure of humanity that is ours too.
-This mutual recognition should be universal but it remains selective.
+They try to understand what drove him to put innocent people to death. e individual is not reduced to the sum of his deeds.
+He possesses a measure of humanity that is ours too. is mutual recognition should be universal but it remains selective.
 When you describe the condition of Black people, many would rather shift the conversation to social class and common humanity.
 But if poverty sufficed to build bridges between human beings, the face of the world would have changed long ago.
 Donald Trump, Matteo Salvini, and Marine Le Pen are merely personifications of the racial exasperation that characterizes economically disadvantaged white populations that see themselves as left behind and disdained by a globalized bourgeois elite.
 A non-negligible portion of the extremist electorate thinks of itself firstly as white and only thereafter as poor.
 Racial identification transcends social status.
 It confers a power that, when expressed in the ballot box, testifies to a specific concern: that of maintaining hierarchy and privilege.
 Consequently, when I speak of the Black person in a white world, I am referring to the degradation at once human, social, and political of populations of African descent.